andreazos/100-days-of-code/r1-log.md

 Finished the HTML and CSS parts of the curriculum on FreeCodeCamp (I was missing one task on each).
 Started the Applied Visual Design Part.

 ### R1D2
-Started on Use the text-transform Property to Make Text Uppercase (13/52) finished on
+Started on Use the text-transform Property to Make Text Uppercase (13/52) finished on Change an Element's Relative Position (17/52).
+Could only do 20 mins because of internet.
+I'll try to make the rest up up tomorrow.